awsdocs/amazon-ecs-developer-guide/doc_source/turn-on-cluster-auto-scaling.md

 You can use the AWS CLI to turn on cluster Auto Scaling\.

 Before you begin, create an Auto Scaling group and a capacity provider\.
-For more information, see [Creating an Auto Scaling group](asg-capacity-providers-create-auto-scaling-group.md)\.
+For more information, see [Auto Scaling group capacity providers](asg-capacity-providers.md)\.

 ## Associate the capacity provider with the cluster<a name="associate-capacity-provider"></a>